a-einstein/WpfShop/README.md

 * Serious start on integrated GUI testing by means of WinAppDriver/Selenium/Appium.
 * Mocking data for testing, applying Moq.
 * Transformation of configurations.
-* Click Once installation and update.
+* Click Once installation (and update).
+* Azure DevOps self hosted build pipeline, including ClickOnce packaging, unit testing, and GUI testing.
+* Azure DevOps release pipeline to either Azure or GitHub.

 #### Installation
 The application is plug & play, but use of the data service is on request.
 Contact the developer ahead.